Canleskis/particular/particular/README.md

 ## Using Particular

-Particular consists of two "modules", a "backend" that takes care of the abstraction of the computation of the gravitational forces between bodies for different floating-point types and dimensions, and a "frontend" that facilitates usage of that abstraction for user-defined and non-user-defined types.
+Particular consists of two "modules", one that takes care of the abstraction of the computation of the gravitational forces between bodies for different floating-point types and dimensions, and one that facilitates usage of that abstraction for user-defined andnon-user-defined types.
 For most simple use cases, the latter is all that you need to know about.

 ### Simple usage